An Accessible University

 Disability Services supports the ongoing development of an accessible university that embraces diversity through educational programming, services, resources and facilities that are usable by all members of the campus community.

-We encourage all students with disabilities to register with our office in order to take full advantages of their USC Upstate educational opportunities.
-In order to register with the Office of Disability Services, please send any pertinent documentation you may have, and make an appointment with a member of our staff.
+We encourage all students with disabilities to register with our office in order to take full advantage of their USC Upstate educational opportunities.
+To register, click the button below and send any pertinent documentation you may have.
+Once your application is reviewed, the office will contact you to set up an appointment with a member of our staff.

 Typical accommodations provided by our office include: